E-cigarettes: regulations for consumer products

 Retailers do not need to submit information for any products they sell unless they also qualify as a producer.
 Retailers have until 20 May 2017 to sell through stock of products that do not comply with the labelling and product composition requirements of the TPD.

 Consumers and healthcare professionals can report side effects and safety concerns with e-cigarettes or refill containers to the MHRA through the Yellow Card reporting system.

 The TPD does not cover nicotine-containing products that are authorised as medicines.

-If you are unable to make a submission due to a technical issue with the portal or for another reason, please send an email to TPDnotifications@mhra.gsi.gov.uk using your Submitter ID as the subject line.
+If you were unable to make a submission due to a technical issue with the portal or for another reason, please send an email as soon as possible to TPDnotifications@mhra.gsi.gov.uk using your Submitter ID as the subject line.
 The email should provide:

 - the submitter company name

 - a list of product brand names

 - the reason for delay

 We encourage you to keep trying to submit your notifications, and expect that all submissions will be made as soon as possible after that date.
 Please confirm to us when you have completed your submissions.